MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-J-Nontank-Vessel-Response-Plans/section-155.5035.md

 (5) The information that is to be provided in the initial and any follow-up notifications under paragraph (b)(1) of this section;

 (i) The initial notification may be submitted in accordance with IMO Resolution A.851(20), “General Principles for Ship Reporting Systems and Ship Reporting Requirements, Including Guidelines for Reporting Incidents Involving Dangerous Goods, Harmful Substances and/or Marine Pollutants” (incorporated by reference, see § 155.140).
-However, the VRP must specify that the notification includes at least the following information -
+However, the VRP must specify that the notification includes at least the following information—

 (A) Vessel name, country of registry, call sign, and official number (if any);